 Could pets for the elderly be the answer?

-Pets for the Elderly Improve Cardiovascular Health
+Pets for Elderly People Improve Cardiovascular Health

 The Age and Aging Organization did a study looking into why so many elderly people don’t exercise.
 The results of the study found: